Angel Baby (Troye Sivan song): Cover artwork

 The official cover art for the single features a shirtless Sivan staring at the ground while wearing jeans and a white jockstrap.
 He is standing against a cloudy blue sky and has a small pair of neon angel wings on his back.
 Other promotional images released in the lead-up to the track's debut were similarly themed, including a black and white photograph of Sivan wearing tight silver leather trousers sitting on a fence with huge, feathery white wings and a black and white close-up of Sivan wearing a white top in the shower also being used to advertise the song.

 Music video

-A visualiser featuring Sivan dancing around shirtless, wearing large angel wings and looking into the camera was released to accompany the song on 13 October 2021 and was directed by Lucas Chemotti.
-A music video for "Angel Baby" directed by Luke Gilford was released on 21 October.
+A visualiser featuring Sivan dancing around shirtless, wearing large angel wings and looking into the camera was released to accompany the song on 9 September 2021 and was directed by Lucas Chemotti.
+A music video for "Angel Baby" directed by Luke Gilford was released on 13 October, focusing on different couples in love.
+In some countries, such as United Arab Emirates and Saudi Arabia, the video is blocked due to its LGBTQ+ inclusion; a geo-restricted "tunnel version" was released instead.